Feathers & Flesh: Release and promotion

 "Tooth, Beak & Claw" was released on 15 April 2016, Eckerström described the song as "...The Beach Boys reporting in from Valhalla.
 It's a gang of zombie surfers riding the waves of Hades."
 Introducing 'The Eyes', they "represent all of us at our most fierce and dangerous, ready to fight blindly and full of rage for a cause we may not even fully understand."
 Eckerström used shifting vocal styles for this song, while Loudwire described the guitars as "riffing aplenty".
 Those who pre-ordered Feathers & Flesh received the song for free.

 A video for "Night Never Ending" was released on 3 October 2016.
 Directed by Johan Carlén, singer Johannes Eckerström noted the song as a "fragile message of hope and fighting spirit" while calling it a "a prelude to a tragedy", as well as "probably the most upbeat and, dare I say, happy piece we've ever released."
 In the video, a young girl in a blue dress is being chased through a darkened forest by three childlike beings clad in white clothing and wearing animal masks: a bear, a wolf and a raven.
 At one point one of them removes their mask to reveal a decayed skull like face underneath.
 Meanwhile, two men with a bloodhound are shown in the bright of day, attempting to track something through the same woods.
 During the chase, one of the beings summons a large gust of wind which temporarily slows the two trackers.
 Back in the dark woods, the little girl coughs up water as the three gather around her.
 They present her with a small toy shown at the beginning of the video, as well as a mask of her own, an owl.
 Back in the light, the trackers come to a creek where they find the deceased body of the girl in the blue dress floating in the water.
 Wading into the water, one of the men, presumably her father, cradles the lifeless body in his arms as he wails into the sky.
 We then see the face of Johannes Eckerström, as all four children surround him.
 They all slowly turn and walk off into the darkness together as the video fades to black.

 Another single, New Land, was released in 2017.

 Track listing

+The spoken word tracks of Feathers & Flesh (In His Own Words) are set in between each of the songs, with the first and last track bookending the tracklist.